CsabaDu/CsabaDu.DynamicTestData/README-beta.md

   - `Throws` → Always uses `TException`
   - `DataRow` → Always uses `TRow`

-**Implementation Note**: In concrete implementations, `TTestData` and `TRow` are always paired as correlated generic type parameters, where `TTestData` represents the input test case and `TRow` represents its executable output form.
+**Implementation Note**: In concrete implementations, `TTestData` is always paired with `TRow` as correlated generic type parameters, where `TTestData` represents the input test case and `TRow` represents its executable output form.

 **This convention ensures**:
 - Immediate recognition of test intent through type names